 His weekends were spent volunteering at a busy Brooklyn hospital, easing the suffering of the sick and dying.

 “The hospital was packed to the brim and everyone had COVID-19,” recalls Sachin, an internal medicine physician who volunteered as a hospitalist when he wasn’t working long hours on the new Roche test.

-New York City has reported more than 20,000 confirmed deaths from the disease,1 making it the deadliest disaster in the city’s history.
 The days and nights spent trying to save lives are forever in Sachin’s memory.

 “Patients were not allowed to have their families come to the hospital.
 I knew some of those people I was admitting weren’t going to make it out of the hospital.
 Many of them died, and they died alone, without their families.